 (11) Assistance in establishing eligibility for programs of financial aid assistance for training and education programs not provided under WIOA.

 (b) Individualized career services must be made available if determined to be appropriate in order for an individual to obtain or retain employment.
-These services include the following services, as consistent with program requirements and Federal cost principles:
+These services include the following services, as consistent with the program requirements and Federal cost principles:

 (1) Comprehensive and specialized assessments of the skill levels and service needs of adults and dislocated workers, which may include—